Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 - **Observations** - what the medic perceives about the environment.
   Observations can be numeric and/or visual.
-Numeric observations measure attributes of the environment from the point of view of the Agent.
+Numeric observations measure attributes of the environment from the point of view of the agent.
 For our medic this would be attributes of the battlefield that are visible to it.
-For most interesting environments, an Agent will require several continuous numeric observations.
-Visual observations, on the other hand, are images generated from the cameras attached to the Agent and represent what the Agent is seeing at that point in time.
-It is common to confuse an Agent's observation with the environment (or game) **state**.
+For most interesting environments, an agent will require several continuous numeric observations.
+Visual observations, on the other hand, are images generated from the cameras attached to the agent and represent what the agent is seeing at that point in time.
+It is common to confuse an agent's observation with the environment (or game) **state**.
 The environment state represents information about the entire scene containing all the game characters.
-The Agents observation, however, only contains information that the Agent is aware of and is typically a subset of the environment state.
+The agents observation, however, only contains information that the agent is aware of and is typically a subset of the environment state.
 For example, the medic observation cannot include information about an enemy in hiding that the medic is unaware of.
 - **Actions** - what actions the medic can take.
-Similar to observations, actions can either be continuous or discrete depending on the complexity of the environment and Agent.
+Similar to observations, actions can either be continuous or discrete depending on the complexity of the environment and agent.
 In the case of the medic, if the environment is a simple grid world where only their location matters, then a discrete action taking on one of four values (north, south, east, west) suffices.
 However, if the environment is more complex and the medic can move freely then using two